-You may also be able to approach an organization like Crisis Assistance if your financial situation allows.
+You may also be able to approach an organization if your financial situation allows.
 Individuals there will help you get back on your feet and establish a financial plan that works (but your income will need to be within their limits).

 No debt counseling agency is the same so, chances are, if you are in need there is an agency out there that can help you.
 If you are looking for help managing or paying off your debt, go to the National Foundation for Credit Counseling website for more information about debt counseling services.